davsec-teaching/ECS160-Winter2025/homework/Homework-4.md

 to the class, nor subclass the `Post` or `Thread` class. _(Which design pattern should you use?)_ You should then write a method `printHashTag()` that prints the hashtags for all posts and threads, including those that donot have a hashtag.

+You do not have to develop a microservice for this homework.

 **_Submission_**
 You will submit the code, the repository link with the branch, and a document outlining the design pattern you chose for each of these cases and why you chose them.